songhan89/multi-agent-RL-patrol-dispatch/README.md

   at the end of the episode

 High priority
-* Clean up training code - standardise training iteration and episode [Not done]
+* Clean up training code - standardise training iteration and episode [Done]
 * How to resume training ?
 [Not done]
-* Fix edge cases
+* Fix edge cases [Not done]

 Medium
 * Setup benchmark with myopic [Done]